asyncapi/template-for-generator-templates/README.md

 - `originalAsyncAPI` is a String of original AsyncAPI document that the user passed to the Generator.
 - `asyncapi` is a parsed AsyncAPI document with all additional functions and properties.
 You should use it to access document contents.
 - `params` is an Object with all the parameters passed to the Generator by the user.
-- ...and other parameters related to the [`File templates`](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#file-templates) feature.

 ##### AsyncAPI Document